odysseyhack/odysseyhack.github.io/README.md

 All the badges of the repos are collected [here](https://odysseyhack.github.io/bch-scoreboard)

 Not on the scoreboard?
-Let the Better Code Hub team know on Slack, Mobilize or send a PR.
+Let the Better Code Hub team know on Mobilize or send a PR.

 ## How to exclude library files from analysis / change your configuration